Define Profiles and Stereotypes

 Add, delete, and reorder properties using the property toolstrip:

 You can create a stereotype that applies to all model element types by setting the Applies to field to <all>.
-With these stereotypes, you can add properties to elements regardless of whether they are components, ports, connectors, or interfaces.
+With these stereotypes, you can add properties to elements regardless of whether they are components, ports, connectors, interfaces, functions, requirements, or links.

 Each profile can have a set of default stereotypes.
 Use default stereotypes when each